 Self-described as the “Demon Dog” of American literature, James Ellroy is best known as the mind behind such legendary books as L.A.
-Confidential, The Black Dahlia, American Tabloid, and his most recent novel, This Storm—called “epic” by The New York Times.
+Confidential, The Black Dahlia, American Tabloid, and his most recent novel, Widespread Panic.
 The “Godfather of crime fiction,” Ellroy is the only crime writer to receive mainstream literary honors, including TIME’s Novel of the Year (for American Tabloid) and Best Book of the Year (for his memoir My Dark Places).
 Unconventional and beyond unpredictable, Ellroy’s talks are dynamic, dramatic dynamite.

 “Ask me to name the best living novelist who’s fierce, brave, funny, beautiful, convoluted, and paranoid ... and it becomes simple: James Ellroy.
 If insanity illuminated by highly dangerous strokes of literary lightning is your thing, then Ellroy’s your man.”— Stephen King